 Set members

-The device names of the network interfaces that are part of the NetRAIN set, as discussed in Section 2.4.
-When one interface ceases to function.
-NetRAIN will fail over to another interface on this list.
+The device names of the network interfaces that are part of the NetRAIN set.
+When one interface in the set ceases to function, NetRAIN will fail over to another interface on this list.

 2.2.1.4 rwhod Daemon